ISRAEL START-UP NATION

 Yellow jerseys: 0

-25 November 2014: Peter Sagan goes to Jerusalem to launch the Cycling Academy Team, the first Israel pro cycling outfit, which competed in Continental races for its first season in 2015.
+- 25 November 2014: Peter Sagan travels to Jerusalem to launch the Cycling Academy Team, the first Israel pro cycling outfit, which competed in Continental races in its first season in 2015 and joined the WorldTour in 2020.

 Receive exclusive news about the Tour